itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-safe-unlink.markdown

 The new partial unlinking algorithm introduces 3 new integrity checks:

 1. `chunksize(p) != prev_size(next_chunk(p))`

-In case we control the `prev_size` of the succeeding chunk after the one that is being freed, which is in our case - this can be easily bypassed.
+In case we control the `prev_size` of the next chunk, this can be easily bypassed.

 2. `fd->bk != p || bk->fd != p`

-This is an harsh mitigation.
-We have to write near the fake target addresses, `bk, fd` ptrs that points back to the chunk being freed.
+This is an harsh mitigation. \
+We either have to write near the fake target addresses: `bk, fd` ptrs that points back to the chunk being freed. \
+Another option is to find memory regions that contains pointers towards `p`.

 3. `p->fd_nextsize->bk_nextsize != p || p->bk_nextsize->fd_nextsize != p`

-Relevant only for `largebins`.
+This is only relevant for `largebins`, similar to the above.

 The example binary contains a `glibc = 2.30`, with `NX, ASLR, Full RELRO, canary`.

-There are also pointers of the heap stored at the `.bss`. \
+Note that there are also pointers of the heap stored at the `.bss`, within the `m_array` variable. \
 The trick is to use these pointers, so that the `safe_unlink` checks may pass.

-As with the `unsafe unlink`, the following 2 writes would happen:
+As with the `unsafe unlink`, after a successful unlinking, the following 2 writes would occur:

 ```c
 *(A->bk + 0x10) = A->fd;
 *(A->fd + 0x18) = A->bk;
 ```

-Moreover, the new constraints due to the improved mitigation are (assuming the `size` check can be easily bypassed):
+Moreover, the two new constraints due to the improved mitigation are (assuming the `size` check can be easily bypassed):

 ```c
 (A->bk)->fd == A